KartikSingh0703/sustainify-react/README.md

-# Sustainify - React Implementation
+# Sustainify - React Implementation.

  Sustainify , which focuses on recycling and sustainability.
 The application allows users to sell their recyclable items, check exchange rates, and learn about sustainable practices through blog posts.